Can You Buy a Car With a Credit Card?

 Do Car Dealerships Take Credit Cards?

 Since a car dealership is a merchant, it’s all going to depend on each individual car dealership.
-Some dealerships may be completely okay with allowing a customer to pay for their new automobile by credit card in full, while other dealerships may only allow credit cards to be used just for the down payment of the vehicle.
+Some dealerships may be completely okay with allowing a customer to pay for their new car by credit card in full, while other dealerships may only allow credit cards to be used just for the down payment of the vehicle.

 Why is that?
 It’s mostly due to the processing fees, as every transaction that uses a credit card will incur some kind of fee for the merchant to cover.
 In general, it’s best to first negotiate a price and afterward discuss the payment method.